WujiZhu1999/SlipstreamINFO30005/README.md

 views/user_profile.pug

         the settings page, as well as the logout button and friends page are found in a dropdown under the username button

+Testing
+run the tests, simply run "npm test" for the integration tests you will need to have the environment variable for the database set creating a file named .env with the line "MONGO_PASSWORD=P31gZzQhxZh0WhNs" will give you access